 Engage with Nature

-Nature ๐ŸŒณ offers kids countless opportunities for tactile play and helps nurture their senses and explore various textures.
+Nature offers children countless opportunities for tactile play, helping to nurture their senses and explore various textures.

 You can make your kids run barefoot in the grass to feel its texture and also run their fingers over objects like stones, dry leaves, flowers, sticks, barks, pine cones, and so on found in nature.